neuro-inc/neuro-cli/docs/jobs_reference.rst

    .. attribute:: requires_auth

-      Authentication in Neuromation platform is required for access to exosed HTTP server if ``True``, the port is open publicly otherwise.
+      Authentication in Neuromation platform is required for access to exposed HTTP server if ``True``, the port is open publicly otherwise.